Statistical and Topological Properties of Sliced Probability Divergences: Additional experimental results

 \section{Additional experimental results}

-We point out that all of our experimental findings presented in this paper and its supplementary document can be reproduced with the code that we submit with the supplementary material.
-In this section, we provide additional results obtained for the synthetical experiments illustrating the sample complexity of Sliced-Wasserstein and Sliced-Sinkhorn divergences: we produce figures analogously to \Cref{fig:sample_cpx_sw,subfig:sample_cpx_ssink_a,subfig:sample_cpx_ssink_b}, with different hyperparameter values.
+All of our experimental findings presented in this paper and its supplementary document can be reproduced with the code that we provided here: \url{https://github.com/kimiandj/sliced_div}.

+In this section, we provide additional results obtained for the synthetical experiments illustrating the sample complexity of Sliced-Wasserstein and Sliced-Sinkhorn divergences: we produce figures analogously to \Cref{fig:sample_cpx_sw,subfig:sample_cpx_ssink_a,subfig:sample_cpx_ssink_b}, with different hyperparameter values. \\[5mm]